HASwitchPlate/HASPone/Home_Assistant/blueprints/README.md

 ![Preview](https://raw.githubusercontent.com/HASwitchPlate/HASPone/main/images/hasp_Display_Weather_Temperature_Color_Icon_Only.png)

-A HASP button displays the current temperature as an icon that is optionally coloured.
+A HASPone button displays the current temperature as an icon that is optionally coloured.

 ---